Santa Teresa, San Jose: Technology in Santa Teresa

 IBM, an American multinational technology company, has many facilities in the Santa Teresa area.
-The first IBM facility in Santa Teresa was the Cottle Road campus, which was built in the 1950's along Cottle Road.
+The first IBM facility in Santa Teresa was the Cottle Road campus, which was built in the 1950s along Cottle Road.
 The campus was built to help mass-manufacture the IBM 305 RAMAC, the first computer ever built that utilized a hard disk drive.
 The campus, which was built in 1957, sprawled 210 acres and was designed with "low rise buildings, art, and a cafeteria."
 Most notable of all of these buildings was Building 025, where the mass production of the RAMAC and the development of the first floating hard disk drive occurred.
 Production of the RAMAC and floating hard disk drive in Building 025 continued until 1996, when the building became vacant as employees were moved to other locations.
 Building 025 stood standing until 2008, when a fire destroyed what was left of the building.
 In its place today stands a Lowe's.
 A nearby building, Building 11, was used a self-service cafeteria at the campus, serving upwards of 10,000 employees at the campus' peak, and even receiving a visit from Soviet Leader Nikita Khrushchev in 1959.
 When the surrounding buildings were being demolished to make room for high-density housing in the mid-2000's, Western Digital purchased the vacant building to preserve its history.
 Building 11 once had plans for a technology museum, but however, it currently sits abandoned and fenced off.
 RAMAC Park, which sits adjacent to the now-abandoned Building 11, was named after the IBM 305 RAMAC computer.

 The former cafeteria at Building 11 sits abandoned and fenced off.